nahuedev/ProyectoEuler/README.md

-# Repositorie of solution  to the  Project Euler .
+# Repository of solution  to the  Project Euler .

 [About Project Euler ](https://projecteuler.net/about)